tronprotocol/tron-mpc-testnet/README.md

 ## How to verify my contribution ?

-After all participants finish the process, we will announce the final params at [final params](https://mpcfilepub.s3.amazonaws.com/tron-mpc-testnet/new_params) .
+After all participants finish the process, we will announce [final params](https://mpcfilepub.s3.amazonaws.com/tron-mpc-testnet/params) at aws.
 Place the params in tron-mpc-test, and then run:
 ```
 # cargo run --release --features="verification" --bin verify
 ```